-- A master's degree in nursing from a NLN or CCNE accredited program. - Grade point average of 3.00 or higher on a 4.00 scale in the previous master's program. - Application. - One official transcript from previous graduate college or university course work. - Three (3) recommendations from each of the following areas: academic, employment, and character. - Current resume/vitae. - Current unencumbered active registered nurse licensure in the state of Tennessee or compact state. - Completion of criminal background check within 90 days of admission.

-- Letter of personal goals and aspirations. - Interview with graduate faculty including a brief writing component. - Completion of drug screen prior to enrollment in first clinical course.
+- A master's degree in nursing from a NLN or CCNE accredited program. - Grade point average of 3.00 or higher on a 4.00 scale in the previous master's program. - Complete application. - One official transcript from previous graduate college or university course work. - Three (3) recommendations from each of the following areas: academic (if BSN degree less than 3 years), employment (from direct supervisor), and character. - Current resume/vitae. - Current unencumbered active registered nurse licensure in the state of Tennessee or compact state. - Completion of criminal background check within 90 days of admission. - Letter of personal goals and aspirations. - Completion of drug screen prior to enrollment in first clinical course.